Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/stencils.md

 }
 ```

+### Mapping template with component class

 In order to map **form runtime template** with the corresponding component class
-you will need registering both parts with `adf.registerComponent` api:
+you will need registering both parts with `adf.registerComponent(identifier, class)` api:

 ```js
 if (adf) {